 It is recommended you have up to 4 GB of free hard drive space to store all the parts of Android Studio and any project files.

 Once Android Studio has been downloaded and installed, you can begin to create your first app.
 When opening Android Studio for the first time, you may be prompted to 'Import Studio settings from...'.
 If this happens then select Do not import settings.
-Next, when you reach the Welcome to Android Studio menu, click Start a new Android Studio project
+Next, when you reach the Welcome to Android Studio menu, click Create New Project

 You will now have the opportunity to choose a project template.
 Basic Activity and Empty Activity are the most commonly used project templates.
 The Basic Activity gives your app a readymade action bar and button, while the Empty Activity loads a blank user interface.
 If you are unsure which Activity type is most suitable for your project then selecting Basic Activity is usually a safe bet.

 After selecting a project template you will reach the Configure your project menu.
 First, you must name the app and package.
 The package name is the extension for a website domain (e.g. .com) followed by the names of the website and app.
 A package name only really matters if you intend to publish the app to the Play store so if this is not a concern then use a made-up website domain.
 Next, select where you would like to save the files for your app and choose the programming language.
 The tutorials on this website will use Kotlin.
 Finally, you must specify the minimum android programming interface (API) level.
 The API determines which android SDK (Software Development Kit; a package of coding tools) your app will use.
 Higher API levels offer more advanced functions but are only supported by newer devices.
-API 26: Android 8.0 (Oreo) is a reasonable one to go for at this stage.
-As time goes on and more people upgrade their devices then we can begin to transition to the higher API levels.
+At the time of writing, all apps must target at least API 29: Android 10.0 (Oreo) in order to be published in the Google Play store so it may be best to select this API or higher.

 Click Finish to create your project.